What is Child Led Homeschooling? + Free Child Led Homeschooling Survey

 What is Child-Led learning?

 Allowing your child the chance to decide what they want to learn as part of their homeschooling is a great way to get them interested in learning and to cooperate better throughout the day.
-Child-led learning is about allowing them to take the lead and/or set the pace to do what feels right.

 Does child-led learning have a curriculum?

-When you think of child-led learning you may be thinking of unschooling which typically does not have a set curriculum but this is not always the case for child-led learning.
-When using a child-led approach you can have your child help you choose a curriculum that interests them and even use unit studies to create your own curriculum that fits well with what your child wants to learn.
+When using a child-led approach, you can have your child help you choose a curriculum that interests them and even use unit studies to create your own curriculum that fits well with what your child wants to learn.

 Even those using a traditional curriculum can take a child-led approach on some subjects to provide a certain level of freedom.
-From finding books on something your child loves to dive in with science kits to take a hands-on science approach.
-Giving your child some control over the choice of the curriculum you use can give them the feeling that their opinions and feelings matter.
+From finding books on something your child loves to diving in with science kits for a hands-on science approach.

 How do I know if child-led learning is right for my child?

-Every child is different and one of the amazing things about homeschooling is that you can customize your child’s education.
-Like with other forms of education child-led may not work for every child.
-Child-led learning is best for children that can make up their minds on what they want to learn when asked, have hobbies that can be used to build lessons from, and has the drive to learn and explore on their own.
+Child-led learning is best for children who can make up their minds on what they want to learn when asked, have hobbies that can be used to build lessons from, and have the drive to learn and explore on their own.

-A child that will benefit from child-led homeschooling is one that has the drive to learn and is willing to explore and learn on their own without the constant direction that traditional schooling methods and curriculum have to offer.
-Child-led learning is perfect for children that will take initiative to explore beyond what you teach them.
+A child who will benefit from child-led homeschooling has the drive to learn and is willing to explore and learn on their own without the constant direction that traditional schooling methods and curriculum have to offer.

 What does a day of child-led homeschooling look like?

-Child-led homeschooling will look different from day-to-day.
-Bookwork often takes over a smaller chunk of the day while fun and exciting unit studies and time to explore fill the rest of the day.
-Child-led homeschoolers can often be found reading or creating something to help tie into what they are learning allowing even the most redundant and boring lessons to become hands-on.
+Child-led homeschooling will look different from day to day.
+Bookwork often takes over a smaller chunk of the day, while fun and exciting unit studies and time to explore fill the rest of the day.

-Once you have decided that you are ready to give your child the opportunity to take the reins in their education learn more about how to get started with child-led homeschooling.
+Once you have decided that you are ready to give your child the opportunity to take the reins in their education, take the time to discover what they’d like to learn about using the child led homeschooling survey below.

 Check out different homeschooling methods by following our Pinterest board below.